Davis-Technical-College/CanvasAssistantBlazorWASM/Contribution.md

 ## The design philosophy

 This project is designed to have as lean of a server as possible, meaning if it can be done on the client, it should be.
+Due to restrictions in the Canvas API we are forced (or so we believe) to make Canvas API calls from the server.

 ## Adding pages